 This book provides examples of the following tropes:

 - Alternate History: The original 13 United Arab States broke away from the Ottoman Empire during the 19th century, later expanding to include the entire Arab world.
-According to the Library of Alexandria website, the second world war was ended when a third atomic bomb was dropped on Tokyo, Hitler didn't commit suicide and was instead beheaded at Nuremberg, there was a Mexican gulf war fought over the Kingdom of Louisiana, and it's implied that the UAS landed men on the moon and underwent an equivalent to the civil rights movement.
-And, of course, Christian fundamentalist terrorists attacked and destroyed the Tigris and Euphrates world trade center towers on November 9th, 2001, prompting a war on terror and invasion of the Christian States of America.
+According to the Library of Alexandria website, the Second World War ended when a third atomic bomb was dropped on Tokyo, Hitler didn't commit suicide and was instead beheaded at Nuremberg, there was a Mexican Gulf War fought over the Kingdom of Louisiana, and it's implied that the UAS landed men on the moon and underwent an equivalent to the Civil Rights Movement, and of course, Christian fundamentalist terrorists attacked and destroyed the Tigris and Euphrates World Trade Towers on November 9th, 2001, prompting a war on terror and invasion of the Christian States of America.

 - Balkanize Me: After World War II, Germany was divided into two states: one Christian and one Jewish.

 - Bury Your Gays: Unfortunately for Samir, this is true for the Islamic society of the UAS.

-- Divided States of America: The Christian States of America is made up of 18 states along the east coast, as well as Alabama and Mississippi.
+- Divided States of America: Mixed with Different States of America.
+The Christian States of America is made up of 18 states along the east coast, as well as Alabama and Mississippi.
 Texas is an Evangelical Republic with claims over Oklahoma, New Mexico, and Coahuila, though the residents there would disagree.
 Missouri, rather than Utah, is a Mormon State.
 The Pentecostal Gilead heartland borders the CSA and Great Lakes.
 A Rocky Mountain nation controls, more in theory than fact, Colorado, Wyoming, Montana, and the Dakotas.
 It's split up between many tribal factions.

 - Fantasy Counterpart Culture: Considering this is a Mirror Universe revolving around The War on Terror, there are plenty.

 - The United Arab States is obviously the USA.

-- The CSA is Iraq, the United Kingdom is Iran, the Rocky Mountain Territories are Afghanistan, Louisiana is Kuwait, Texas is Saudi Arabia, and Germany is Palestine.
+- The CSA is Iraq, the United Kingdom is Iran, the Rocky Mountain Territories are Afghanistan, Louisiana is Kuwait, Texas is Saudi Arabia, Germany is Palestine, and Austria is Jordan.

 - The Library of Alexandria mentions the Orthodox Union, likely a theocratic version of the USSR.